CJN Swears in 38 Senior Advocates - THISDAYLIVE

 “I have stated severally that lawyers must desist from the practice of filing needless appeals at the Court of Appeal and Supreme Court.
 Let it be known that the Supreme Court will henceforth be unsparing in punishing blatant abusers of court processes.

-Speaking on behalf of the new SANs, Mrs Rhodes-Vivour, assured the CJN that her set of conferees shall always uphold the dignity of the rank of SAN as exemplified by their comportment and relation with the courts.
+Speaking on behalf of the new SANs, Mrs Adedoyin Rhodes Vivour, assured that her set of conferees shall always uphold the dignity of the rank of SAN as examplified by their comportment and relation with the courts.

 She added that they will continue to mentor young lawyers and lead them along the right path through their conduct and behaviour.